norwytch/ASVspoof/report.md

 - **Fine-tuning the encoder** relocates the worst generator off the bona-fide manifold and **collapses its gap (A19 14.8 → 1.7 pp)** — a clean mechanism case study (population-level causality remains untested; see Limitations).
+- **Conformal coverage breaks under attack shift (Part 3).** A split-conformal spoof-miss guarantee calibrated on seen attacks (α=0.05) holds within-attack (~0.05) but fails on the near-bona generators (A10/A18/A19 miss 18–20%).
+Degradation reshuffles *which* attacks evade, and a bona-proximity-weighted repair fixes the voice-conversion failures but backfires on A10 — separating the two failure mechanisms.

 ## Setup